realbite/blix-rest/README.md

 eg  `post '/myform' :accept=>[:html]      # this will only accept html requests.`

+### Hooks

+a before or after hook can be defined on a controller.
+Only define the hook once for a given controller per source file.
+A hook included from another source file is ok though.

+    class MyController < Blix::Rest::Controller

+      before do
+        ...
+      end

+      after do
+        ...
+      end

+    end

 ### Sessions

 the following methods are available in the controller for managing sessions.